Synchro-curvature description of {\gamma}-ray light curves and spectra of pulsars: concurrent fitting: Acknowledgements

 \section{Acknowledgements}

 We thank C. R. García for the useful discussions.
-This work has been supported by the grant PID2021-124581OB-I00 funded by MCIU/AEI/10.13039/501100011033 and 2021SGR00426 of the Generalitat de Catalunya.
+This work has been done for/in the context of grants PID2021-124581OB-I00; PID2024-155316NB-I00 and 2021SGR00426.
 This work was also supported by the Spanish program Unidad de Excelencia María de Maeztu CEX2020-001058-M and by MCIU with funding from European Union NextGeneration EU (PRTR-C17.I1).
 DIP has been supported by the FPI predoctoral fellowship PRE2021-100290 from the Spanish Ministerio de Ciencia, Innovación y Universidades and his work has been carried out within the framework of the doctoral program in Physics of the Universitat Autònoma de Barcelona.
 DV is funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC Starting Grant IMAGINE, No. 948582).